danvk/oldnyc/data/README.md

 ## Repro instructions

+If there are no instructions for a file here, check `e2etest.yml`.

 ### osm-roads.json

 Run `data/nyc-named-roads.overpass-query.txt` through the Overpass API.
 This will produce a big JSON file that needs to be filtered.
 You can do this with: